National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 3. Longline Bigeye Tuna Catch Limits for 2016-2017

-The 2016 and 2017 longline bigeye tuna catch limits would apply only to U.S-flagged longline vessels operating as part of the U.S. longline fisheries.
-The limits would not apply to U.S. longline vessels operating as part of the longline fisheries of American Samoa, the CNMI, or Guam.
+The 2016 and 2017 longline bigeye tuna catch limits apply only to U.S-flagged longline vessels operating as part of the U.S. longline fisheries.
+The limits do not apply to U.S. longline vessels operating as part of the longline fisheries of American Samoa, the Commonwealth of the Northern Mariana Islands, or Guam, which are U.S. Participating Territories in the Commission.
 Existing regulations at 50 CFR 300.224(b), (c), and (d) detail the manner in which longline-caught bigeye tuna is attributed among the fisheries of the United States and the U.S. Participating Territories.

-Consistent with the basis for the limits prescribed in CMM 2015-01 and with previous rules issued by NMFS to implement bigeye tuna catch limits in U.S. longline fisheries, the catch limits would be measured in terms of retained catches—that is, bigeye tuna that are caught by longline gear and retained on board the vessel.
+The catch limits will be measured in terms of retained catches—that is, bigeye tuna that are caught by longline gear and retained on board the vessel.

-As set forth under the existing regulations at 50 CFR 300.224(f), if the 2016 or 2017 limit is reached, the following restrictions would go into effect:
+As set forth under the existing regulations at 50 CFR 300.224(f), if the 2016 or 2017 limit is reached, the following restrictions will go into effect:

 Third, bigeye tuna captured by longline gear may be retained on board, transshipped, and/or landed if they are caught by a vessel that is included in a valid specified fishing agreement under 50 CFR 665.819(d), in accordance with 50 CFR 300.224(f)(1)(iv).